amethystaurora-robo/Thesis_publication/README.md

 ### Transcriptomics

-This pipeline requires input transcriptomic and metabolomic data (the data I used is confidential).
+This pipeline requires transcriptomic and metabolomic data (the data I used is confidential) as input.
 Genes should be in rows and samples in columns.
 A separate metadata sheet was included to map column names to specific dose levels and time points.
 My data looked at 2 doses of ethoprophos (a high and low dose), with the transcriptome and metabolome extracted at 9 timepoints.
 The structure of my data is illustrated below.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/High%20dose.png"/>